eBay/hadrian/README.md

+## Archived Project
+Please note that this project is archived and read-only.

 #hadrian

 A set of utilities used to build a Hadoop cluster with management tools.
 The overall goal of this project is to allow rapid spin up of a variety of big data distributed systems on either physical or virtual platforms.